rsn491/koopera/README.md

 **Koopera** is a collaboration app that enables Data Science teams to share and review their jupyter notebooks.

 # Features
-* Review jupyter notebooks by commenting directly on its cells
+* Review jupyter notebooks by looking at the diffs and commenting directly on the cells
 * Review source code with syntax highlight for python, scala, etc.
 * Import notebooks from your GitHub repositories
 * Navigate through your notebooks